How to Write a Business Plan: Things to Keep in Mind

 - The market conditions and scopes

 You need to keep these points in mind while framing your business plan.
-As your business grows, you can tailor and build on the existing plan accordingly.
+As your company grows, you can tailor and build on the existing plan accordingly.